DGfS-CLschool19/DGfS-CLschool19.github.io/venue.md

 MON, Sept.
 16 <br>-- FRI, Sept.
 20 | &#9989; | &#9989;

-## University canteen chip cards
+## University canteen and cafeteria chip cards

 We can provide you with chip cards for buying meals at a reduced price (10% reduction) -- valid only for external students.

 You can get the chip cards at the registration desks (**deposit: 10 Euros**).
 Remember to return them in the Organizing Secretariat at the end of your stay.

-The chip cards can be loaded either with cash or via EC card
+The chip cards can be loaded
++ with cash
-+ in the canteen ---only cash--- (Pfaffenwaldring 45)
+  + in the canteen (Pfaffenwaldring 45)
++ with EC card
-+ at the Infopoint in the canteen  ---only EC--- (Pfaffenwaldring 45)
+  + at the Infopoint in the canteen (Pfaffenwaldring 45)
++ with cash / EC card
+  + in the cafeteria Denkpause (Pfaffenwaldring 45)
   + in the cafeteria Contrast (Pfaffenwaldring 7-9)
-+ and cafeteria Denkpause (Pfaffenwaldring 45)